rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Version History

-* 4.1.6 - Adding better handling to `monitor_sign_in_out_activity` task, if the users account does not have all of the required permissions
+* 4.1.6 - Adding better handling to `monitor_sign_in_out_activity` task, if the users account does not have all of the required permissions | Include SDK 5.4 which adds new task custom_config parameter
 * 4.1.5 - Monitor Sign in and out Activity: Added exception logging and bumped latest plugin SDK
 * 4.1.4 - Update to the latest plugin SDK
 * 4.1.3 - Monitor Sign in and out Activity: set cutoff time of 24 hours